ingadhoc/account-financial-tools/account_ux/README.rst

 Several Improvements to accounting:

 #.
 Add an option per company on accounting settings to force reconciliation on company currency (more info on tooltip/help of that setting)
 #.
+On taxes menu allow when searching by name search also by description
+#.
 Hide some optional fields in Partner Ledger tree view to improve usability (tree view, not report).
 #.
 Make subtotal included / excluded optional and not related to tax b2b/b2c
 #.
 Add reconciliations menu on accounting (only with debug mode)